sagemath/sagewiki_to_gh-2022-10-10/MirrorNetwork.md

 }}}
 where {{{$TARGET}}} should be replaced by your local target directory.

-'''NOTE:''' If you are a new mirror or re-syncing everything, please use
+'''NOTE:''' If you are a new mirror or re-syncing everything, maybe try to use
 {{{
 rsync://rsync.mirrorservice.org/www.sagemath.org/
 }}}
 to avoid traffic on the main mirror server.
+Then switch to use the master.
 Thank you!

  1. {{{-a}}} switches to archive mode (same timestamp, ...)
  1. {{{-v}}} (or {{{-vv}}}, {{{-vvv}}}) verbosity level, for the lovely logs